RandomHat/CinemaXX_BACKEND/sprint-status/SPRINT2-STATUS.md

 * fix api-key issues, added api key to gh-actions environment.

 ## Murat
+* Making a template for the Home Page in the FrontEnd, that displays some "random" movies.
+* Scaffolding the Endpoints, the DTO's and the Service layer for the project for Cinema
+* Made the CinemaRepository

 # A list of sprint tasks you expect to complete in Sprint-2
 We want to have the Landing page done, aswell as the individual screenings for movies.